Table of Contents

 - Vinegar: Vinegar, including balsamic and apple cider vinegar, is highly acidic.

-- Carbonated Drinks: Soft drinks, energy drinks, and carbonated water are often high in acids, such as phosphoric acid and carbonic acid.
+- Carbonated Drinks: Soft drinks, energy drinks, and carbonated water often contain acids such as phosphoric acid and carbonic acid.

 - Sports Drinks: Many sports drinks contain citric acid and phosphoric acid, which can erode enamel.